-The Stuff of Family Life, published in 2017 (Rowman & Littlefield), is a finalist for the Foreword 2017 INDIES Book Awards!
+The Stuff of Family Life, published in 2017 (Rowman & Littlefield), won the silver award in the Families and Relationships Section of the Foreword 2017 INDIES Book Awards!

-Between: Living Life in Neither Extreme (Montezuma Publishing) is a collection of essays that were formerly featured on my blog.
+Between: Living Life in Neither Extreme (Montezuma Publishing, 2017) is a collection of essays that were formerly featured on my blog.

-Love Letters: Saving Romance in the Digital Age (Routledge) will be out in June 2018.
+Love Letters: Saving Romance in the Digital Age (Routledge) was published in 2018.

-Contemporary Parenting and Parenthood: From News Headlines to New Research (Praeger) will be out in late 2018.
+Contemporary Parenting and Parenthood: From News Headlines to New Research (Praeger) was published in 2019.

 My books, with details available in the links below, are accessible to academic and general interest audiences.